BanchouBoo/bento/README.md

 - #### x11
     - [ ] Don't generate rectangles for windows that are completely covered by other windows
     - [ ] Rewrite using [xzb](https://github.com/BanchouBoo/xzb)

+### build
+- [ ] Auto-detect which backends have their dependencies satisfied and build with just those when not manually specified
+- [ ] Instead of flags like `-Dx11-backend=BOOL`, their should be one flag that takes a list of backends (e.g. `-Dbackends=x11,wayland`)

 ## other less organized notes and plans that may or may not happen
 - flag to restrict selections to a specific region ([boox](https://github.com/BanchouBoo/boox) had this, but I think I can't really think of any use case to justify it's existence)